AdobeDocs/experience-manager-65.en/help/forms/using/gesture-customization.md

 ---
 title: Gesture customization
-seo-title: Gesture customization
-description: Customize the gestures on your AEM Forms app
-seo-description: Customize the gestures on your AEM Forms app
+description: Learn how to customize the gestures on your AEM Forms app.
+You can customize the gestures of AEM Forms application to provide a distinct method of interacting with the application.
 uuid: 117e0e21-66bd-42f1-879c-6c1443991974
 contentOwner: robhagat
 content-type: reference